cschpc/elmfire-on-KNL/README.md

 ### Platform

-The code has been ported to be run on a test platform with the Intel Knights Landing (KNL) processor, specifically an Xeon Phi Processor 7210, sporting 64 cores running at a base frequency of 1.3 GHz with DDR4-2133 memory.
+The code has been ported to a test platform with the Intel Knights Landing (KNL) processor, specifically an Xeon Phi Processor 7210, sporting 64 cores running at a base frequency of 1.3 GHz with DDR4-2133 memory.
 The operating system is CentOS 7.2 and Intel